thorpej/c64-rom-326298/README.md

 Next, place the chip sockets on the PCB, flip the PCB over, and solder the sockets to the PCB from the bottom side.

-Finally, populate the ceramic capacitors and resistor array and solder them into place.
+Next, populate the ceramic capacitors and resistor array and solder them into place.

+Finally, populate the 3 2-position DIP switches with the "ON" position being towards the flash ROM socket and solder them into place.

 You'll need to program images into the correct locations in the flash chip.
 This is currently left as an exercise for the reader.

 And that's it!
-Just pop the flash chip and programmed GAL into the sockets, insert the module into the C64, and enjoy!
+Just pop the flash chip and programmed GAL into the sockets, set the DIP switches to select the ROM images of your choice, insert the module into the C64, and enjoy!

 If you have any questions about the board, you can reach out to me on Twitter (*[@thorpej](https://twitter.com/thorpej)*) or Mastodon